 Most recently, working with the Lewy Body Dementia Association (LBDA) Kate has agreed to form and facilitate the Western Colorado Lewy Body & Dementia Support Group.
 “If I can help even one person learn to manage this heartbreaking disease, or one medical provider understand and correctly diagnose it, my time and energy for this endeavor will have been well spent,” she says.

-Kathryn R Burke is the author of The Caregiver’s Journey, Navigating the Path and The Caregiver’s Journey, Building Your Care Team.
+Kathryn R Burke is the author of The Caregiver’s Journey, Navigating the Path, The Caregiver’s Journey, Building Your Care Team, and the just-published, Caregiver’s Cookbook.
 (More books, dealing with grief, long-term caregiving, and Lewy Body Disease) are on the way.